 There is a private bath with shower.
 Two twin beds can be made into a king if preferred.

 This third story studio apartment has an open floor plan which includes a kitchenette, table and two chairs, an Equipali couch and chair, and cable TV.
-A closet separates the king bed (may also be 2 twins) from the main space.
-There is a private bath with shower.
-At the rear there are French doors to a second flower-filled terrace with a table and seating for two.
 For the view-lovers there is a steep stair to the top level terrace with 360 degree views.

-This one bedroom apartment has the largest living space with a couch and 2 comfortable chairs facing a large fireplace.
-The living space also has dining table and seating for 4 as well as a writing desk and cable TV.
-A talavera-tiled kitchenette has all the basics.
-The bedroom has a walk-in closet and private bath with shower.
-Twin beds easily convert to a king-size bed.
+This one bedroom apartment has the largest living space with a couch and 2 comfortable chairs facing a large fireplace. win beds easily convert to a king-size bed.

 The Paloma Loft

-he Paloma Loft Suite is on the second floor of the Besitos Garden complex and has a balcony overlooking the garden courtyard.
-In addition to a small bath with shower, it also has a mini-kitchen and access to an open terrace and enclosed atelier.
+The Paloma Loft Suite is on the second floor of the Besitos Garden complex and has a balcony overlooking the garden courtyard.
 The Paloma can be rented with two twin beds or one king size bed.
-This room connects to the open air meeting space which can be used for art, yoga, dance or other workshops.

 Kiss Me Again